Southbank-Centre/OpenEvent/README.md

 ## Requirements
 Open Event requires Drupal 7 and version 7.36 is packaged with this distribution.
 Detailed system requirements can be found here: [https://www.drupal.org/requirements](https://www.drupal.org/requirements)

-*Please note if you intend to use the API to access data (rather than a standard Drupal theme) then do not update to Drupal 7.37 until the following bug with RestWS has been addressed: [https://www.drupal.org/node/2484829](https://www.drupal.org/node/2484829)*
+*Please note: if you intend to use the API to access data (rather than a standard Drupal theme) then do not update to Drupal 7.37 until the following bug with RestWS has been addressed: [https://www.drupal.org/node/2484829](https://www.drupal.org/node/2484829)*

 ### Modules
 The following modules are required.
 They are packaged and automatically enabled with this  distribution: